megahertz/fvm/README.md

 `fvm ls`

-Set active version (you can spcecify a full version, or the first part)
+Set active version (you can specify a full version, or the first part)

 `fvm use 3.1`